LiteLDev/LeviLamina/README.md

-# LiteLoaderBDS
+# LeviLamina

 ![English](https://img.shields.io/badge/English-inactive?style=for-the-badge)&nbsp;[![中文](https://img.shields.io/badge/简体中文-informational?style=for-the-badge)](README.zh.md)

 > [!IMPORTANT]
-> LiteLoaderBDS 3 is under development!
-For production use, go to <https://github.com/LiteLDev/LiteLoaderBDSv2>.
+> Looking for LeviLamina, the predecessor of LeviLamina?
+Go to <https://github.com/LiteLDev/LeviLaminav2>.

-An epoch-making cross-language plugin loader for Minecraft Bedrock Dedicated Server (BDS)
+A lightweight, modular and versatile plugin loader for Minecraft Bedrock Server BDS, formerly known as LeviLamina

-LiteLoaderBDS is an unofficial plugin loader that offers essential API support for the Bedrock Dedicated Server (BDS).
+LeviLamina is an unofficial plugin loader that offers essential API support for the Bedrock Dedicated Server (BDS).
 It boasts an extensive API, a plethora of utility interfaces, a robust event system, and comprehensive basic interface support.

-LiteLoader presents an expansive API, a powerful event system, and an abundance of encapsulated development infrastructure interfaces, laying a sturdy groundwork for enhancing the Bedrock Edition BDS with additional gameplay features and functionalities.
+LeviLamina presents an expansive API, a powerful event system, and an abundance of encapsulated development infrastructure interfaces, laying a sturdy groundwork for enhancing the Bedrock Edition BDS with additional gameplay features and functionalities.
 Through plugins, extending BDS functionality becomes effortless, with a user-friendly development process and adaptable approach.

 Developers can effortlessly write plugins in languages such as C++, JavaScript, Lua, Python, C#, and others.
 This seamless integration enables them to effortlessly expand and personalize BDS functionality, facilitating an intuitive learning experience and unparalleled flexibility.